decentraland/documentation/content/creator/sdk7/optimizing/art-optimization.md

 Merging meshes is a great way to reduce the number of draw calls and improve performance.
 Instead of executing one draw call per mesh, you can merge them into a single draw call.

+Merge smaller objects which are close to each other and do not move or are animated into a single object.
+If the objects are on screen together 95% of the time, e.g. a table with chairs, or dishes on a table, then they can be merged together into a single mesh and will all be rendered at the same time.

 This however is not always ideal in cases where the meshes might not all be visible at the same time.
+Don’t merge all static objects together in a single scene, as objects which are outside of the view will still be rendered if they are merged with other visible objects.
+Try to merge clusters of visible objects together.
  If the meshes are separate, the engine is able to cull the ones that are not visible.
 See [Meshes on large scenes]({{< ref "/content/creator/3d-modeling/meshes.md#Meshes-on-large-scenes" >}}) for more details.

 ## Face Culling

 Face culling is a great way to improve performance.
 It allows the engine to skip rendering the faces that are not visible.
 Only untoggle **backface culling** in your models if you need a model to be renderer in both sides (for example, a group of leafs of a tree made by 3D planes).

+The engine doesn't support any other face culling options than back-face culling, as it is not batch friendly.
+Billboard style art won’t work with that workflow, instead you can duplicate the mesh and invert normals to achieve the same effect.
+As an example a quad billboard would become two quads back to back, as a single mesh.

 ## Texture atlases